Formation Z: Gameplay

 After the alien superweapon is destroyed, the game delivers player a short congratulatory comment, and the game restarts from Earth with new enemies and some enemies' patterns changed.
 This game, just like most arcade games at the time, has no true ending and loops endlessly.

-Release
+Re-releases

-The game was re-released on the Nintendo Switch in the Nintendo eShop by Hamster Corporation as part of their Arcade Archives series and also on the PlayStation 4 on 19 March 2020 as part of the same series.
+The game was released on the Virtual Console for the Wii on February 3, 2009, as well as the Wii U on March 29, 2017.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 on March 19, 2020.

 Reception

 According to the Japanese magazine Game Machine, Formation Z was only a moderate success in arcades.